-- Outline Plan Processing. - Coordinate and process outline plans as defined by Planning and Development department and the Urban Construction section of Infrastructure Services - Statutory Plan Coordination and Development. - Project manage and execute the completion of statutory plans in accordance with the Municipal Government Act, City of Lethbridge standards and the statutory plan Terms of Reference for approval by City Council - Land Use Bylaw Amendment Processing. - Process land use bylaw amendments to the various land use district requirements and the land use district map - Subdivision Processing and Approvals. - Process and act as the approval authority for subdivision applications and condominium conversions.
-Maintain the addressing data base for the City - Subdivision and Condominium Conversion Approval.
+- Outline Plan Processing. - Coordinate and process outline plans as defined by Planning and Development department and the Urban Construction section of Infrastructure Services - Statutory Plan Coordination and Development. - Project manage and execute the completion of statutory plans in accordance with the Municipal Government Act, City of Lethbridge standards and the statutory plan Terms of Reference for approval by City Council - Heritage planning. - Provide resourcing to the Historic Places Advisory Committee, author municipal heritage bylaws, administer the Heritage Master Plan - Land Use Bylaw Amendment Processing. - Process land use bylaw amendments to the Land Use Bylaw text, various land use district requirements and the land use district map - Subdivision Processing and Approvals. - Process and act as the approval authority for subdivision applications and condominium conversions. - Subdivision and Condominium Conversion Approval.